Santa Cruz de Nuca: Second establishment of Santa Cruz de Nuca and Fort San Miguel

 Another outpost, intended to replace Santa Cruz de Nuca, was partially built at Neah Bay on the southern side of the Strait of Juan de Fuca in what is now the U.S. state of Washington.
 Neah Bay was known as Bahía de Núñez Gaona in New Spain, and the outpost there was referred to as "Fuca".
 It was abandoned, partially finished, in 1792.
 Its personnel, livestock, cannons, and ammunition were transferred to Nuca.

 When the news reached London in January, 1790.
-T, Britain requested compensation and the Spanish government refused.
+Britain requested compensation and the Spanish government refused.
 Both sides prepared for war and sought assistance from allies.
 The crisis was resolved peacefully but with difficulty through a set of three agreements, known collectively as the Nootka Conventions.
 Spain agreed to share some rights to settle along the Pacific coast but kept its main Pacific claims.
 The outcome was considered a victory for mercantile interests of Britain and opened the way to certain British expansion in the Pacific.
 However, Spain continued to colonize and settle the Pacific coast, especially present-day California, until 1821.

 In April 1790 John Meares arrived in England, confirmed various rumors, claimed to have bought land and built a settlement at Nootka before Martínez, and generally fanned the flames of anti-Spanish feelings.
 In May the issue was taken up in the House of Commons as the Royal Navy began to make preparations for hostilities.
 An ultimatum was delivered to Spain.

 Meares published an account of his Voyages in 1790, which gained widespread attention, especially in light of the developing Nootka Crisis.
 Meares not only described his voyages to the northwest coast, but put forward a grand vision of a new economic network based in the Pacific, joining in trade widely separated regions such as the Pacific Northwest, China, Japan, Hawaii, and England.
 This idea tried to imitate Spain's centuries-old Pacific and Atlantic trade networks of the Manila galleons and Atlantic treasure fleets which linked Asia and the Philippines with North America and Spain since the 16th century.
 Meares' vision required a loosening of the monopolistic power of the East India Company and the South Sea Company, which between them controlled all British trade in the Pacific.
 Meares argued strongly for loosening their power.
 His vision eventually came to pass, in its general form, but not before the long struggle of the Napoleonic Wars was over.

 Both Britain and Spain sent powerful fleets of warships towards each other in a show of force.
 There was a chance of open warfare had the fleets encountered one another, but they did not.